CosmodiumCS/MK01-OnlyRAT/payloads/manual.md

 ### update
 Update OnlyRAT to the latest version.

-### remove
+### uninstall
-Remove OnlyRAT off of your attacker computer.
+`remove` OnlyRAT off of your attacker computer.
 Note, this **does not remove OnlyRAT off of your target computer**.
 Please use `killswitch` to remove OnlyRAT off of the target computer.

 ### quit
 `quit` or `exit` the OnlyRAT shellscript.